AssortedCaret/SecretMessagesGUI/README.md

 # SecretMessagesGUI

 This is my home project.
 It can encrypt and decrypt messages by replacing the characters entered.
+I used Eclipse IDE.
 ---
 # Technology stack
 JAVA